 City of Madison

-Grants to Madison, Wisconsin resident groups, neighborhood associations, business associations, and business organizations to enhance the quality of life for local residents.
-Applicants must discuss their project with program staff before applying.
-This program is intended to enable neighborhoods to beautify public spaces and build capacity.
-Programs will improve the quality of life within individual neighborhoods and the City as a whole.
+Grants to Wisconsin volunteer groups; neighborhood organizations associations, and planning councils; and business associations and organizations to enhance the quality of life for local residents in eligible locations.
+Applicants must discuss their project with program staff prior to applying.
+Funding is intended to benefit the City of Madison.

 GrantWatch ID#: 139868